LD4P/sinopia_editor/README.md

 2. Install [npm](https://www.npmjs.com/)
 3. Run `npm init`, and follow the instructions that appear.
 4. Get latest npm: `npm install -g npm@latest`
+5. Run `npm run build` to build the code.

+### Installing BFE code
-5. Run `npm install grunt-cli` to install grunt-cli.
+1. Run `npm install grunt-cli` to install grunt-cli.
+2. Run `npm run grunt` or `grunt` to build the BFE code.
-6. Run `npm install`.
+3. Run `npm install`.
 This installs everything needed for the build to run successfully.
-7. Run `npm run build` to build the code.
-(TEMP: Run `npm run grunt` or `grunt` to build the BFE code.)

 ## Running the code